niranjan1531/Blood-smear-analysis-using-YOLO-v5/README.md

 The **Dataset** folder contains images that had been used to train the model.

-You can find the **models** that we used to train in the models folder.
+You can find the models that we used to train the model, in the **models** folder.

-You can run the model against your own images by using the **Blood smear analysis.ipynb** notebook or by using the Colab notebook provided below.
+You can run the model against your own images by using the **Blood smear analysis.ipynb** notebook or by using the **Colab notebook** provided below.
 Inorder to use the colab notebook make sure to make a copy of it and save it your drive, and follow along the instructions given there.

 <hr>